Florida State Road 200: Bradford County

+County Road 200A

 County Road 200A is one of two suffixed alternates of State Road 200 in Lawtey.
-It runs along the west side of US 301/SR 200 from the aforementioned route through CR 225 (Madison Street).
+It branches off to and runs along the west side of US 301/SR 200 from the aforementioned route through CR 225 (Madison Street).
 One block later the route turns right onto Lake Street and runs for three blocks until it terminates at the north end of a multiplex with US 301 and CR 225.
+CR 225 continues in a one block concurrency with US 301 and turns east onto Lake Street.

 County Road 200B

 County Road 200B is another one of the two suffixed alternates of State Road 200 in Lawtey.
 It runs along the east side of US 301/SR 200 and begins at the same route just north of the southern terminus of CR 200A.
-CR 200B runs east to cross the CSX Wildwood Subdivision, then winds around local streets within Lawtey until it terminates at CR 225 (Lake Street).
+CR 200B runs east as it passes by the Peetsville Memorial Cemetery before crossing the CSX Wildwood Subdivision.
+The road curves to the north between Northeast 212st Street and Northeast 17th Avenue then winds around local streets within Lawtey until it terminates at CR 225 (Lake Street).

 Nassau County

 County Road 200A is the last suffixed alternate of SR 200 in the state.
 It runs along Pages Dairy Road west of US 17 in Yulee and runs north of the road until it reaches Chester River Road (a.k.a.; Old Chester Road) in Lofton, then turns south along Chester River Road until it terminates at SR 200, which at this point is also multiplexed with SR A1A.